Exploring Monclova Coahuila: Off-the-Beaten-Path Attractions

 It is also the starting point of the Desert Route.

-The Coahuila and Texas Museum has gone through several transformations and different functions, being at present a museum that encapsulates all the history since its construction.
+The Coahuila and Texas Museum has gone through several transformations and different functions.

 Its rooms exhibit regional history, especially the history shared by the states of Coahuila and Texas.